Life Insurance For Mums: Everything You Need To Know

 - 1 What is Life Insurance for Mums?

 - 2 Do All Mums Need Life Insurance?

-- 3 How Much Cover Do I Need?
+- 3 How Much Life Insurance Do Mums Need?

-- 6 How Do I Know My Kids Will Be Covered If I Die?
+- 5 Will My Kids Be Covered If I Die?

 Mums would do anything to keep their kids safe, whether it’s protecting them from danger or feeding them healthy food each day.
 So why is it that many mums still don’t have life cover?